apexcodings/earthinversion.github.io/_posts/2020-07-09-mac-automation-introduction.md

 title: "Introduction to Automating Mac [macOS]"
 date: 2020-07-09
 last_modified_at: 2020-07-10
-tags: [mac, automation, automator, services, quick actions, applescripts, apple]
+tags: [mac, automation, automator, services, quick actions, applescripts, apple, screenshot]
 excerpt: "Mac can be easily automated by the help of several tools such as automator, quick actions, applescripts"
 classes:
   - wide